NadicaUzunova/SmartCart-revizija/README.md

     GOOGLE_REFRESH_TOKEN=your_google_refresh_token
     ```

-4. **Start the Servers:**
-    - Navigate to the `REST` folder inside the SmartCart directory where you cloned the repository: `cd path/to/project_folder/SmartCart/REST`
-        - Run the command `node server.js` in the terminal or command line.
-        - Repeat this step for `shopping-list.js` and `push-notification.js`.

-5. **Run the Application:**
+4. **Starting the Servers and Application:**
-    - Navigate to the `PWA` folder inside the SmartCart directory where you cloned the repository: `cd path/to/project_folder/SmartCart/PWA`
-        - Run the command `http-server` in the terminal or command line.
+    - In root directory `cd path/to/project_folder/SmartCart`, inside your terminal or command line run the command `npm start`.
-        - Once the application is running, you can access it via your web browser at: [http://127.0.0.1:8080](http://127.0.0.1:8080)
+    - After starting the application, you can access it through a web browser at: [http://127.0.0.1:8080/login.html](http://127.0.0.1:8080/login.html)

 ## Technologies Used